 Decline Bench Press: This is widely regarded as a useless exercise on internet forums country wide but it was a favorite of 6 time Mr. Olympia winner Dorian Yates.
-He feels that the incline bench press takes stress off of the shoulders and places it directly on the chest.
+He feels that the decline bench press takes stress off of the shoulders and places it directly on the chest.
 Another bonus is that you can use more weight on a decline press than on a flat bench or incline bench.

 To build a nice big chest we will concentrate on volume.

 Train chest at minimum twice per week, if you feel you have excellent recovery you can move it up to three times per week.